-The estimate is based on the Mining Management Plan for Merlin as approved by the government of the Northern Territory of Australia and discounted back to present value using a pre-tax discount rate that reflects current market assessments.
-Assumptions include an estimated rehabilitation timing of 17 years (2021:17 years), an annual inflation rate of 3.0% (2021:2.3%) and a discount rate of 4.9% (2021: 4.3%).
+The estimate is based on the Mining Management Plan for Merlin as approved by the government of the Northern Territory of Australia and discounted back to present value using a pre-tax discount rate reflects current market assessments.
+Assumptions include an estimated rehabilitation timing of 16 years (2022:17 years), an annual inflation rate 3.0% (2022:3.0%)of and a discount rate of 4.2% (2022: 4.9%).